ManpowerGroup (NYSE:MAN) Issues Q3 2021 Earnings Guidance

-The firm also recently disclosed a Semi-Annual dividend, which was paid on Tuesday, June 15th.
-Investors of record on Tuesday, June 1st were issued a $1.26 dividend.
-The ex-dividend date was Friday, May 28th.
-This is an increase from ManpowerGroup’s previous Semi-Annual dividend of $1.17.
+The firm also recently announced a Semi-Annual dividend, which was paid on Tuesday, June 15th.
+Investors of record on Tuesday, June 1st were given a dividend of $1.26 per share.
+This is a positive change from ManpowerGroup’s previous Semi-Annual dividend of $1.17.
 This represents a yield of 2%.
-ManpowerGroup’s dividend payout ratio (DPR) is 68.66%.
+The ex-dividend date of this dividend was Friday, May 28th.
+ManpowerGroup’s dividend payout ratio is currently 68.66%.

 About ManpowerGroup